6 Amazing Day Trips From Naples, Italy

-Insider tip: Only purchase your tickets for the ruins at the entrance gates.
+Insider tip: only purchase your tickets for the ruins at the entrance gates.
 There are dozens of ticket tours and information agents throughout the city who will try to sell you overpriced tickets and packages.

-When Vesuvius erupted in 79 A.D., it did not only wipe out the city of Pompeii.
+When Vesuvius erupted in 79 A.D., it didn't only wipe out the city of Pompeii.
 The nearby city of Herculaneum was also a casualty of the infamous volcano.
 And while it is less well-known than nearby Pompeii, many people prefer it for its more manageable size, fewer crowds, and impressive on-site displays.

-Insider tip: You can combine a trip to Herculaneum with one to Pompeii, but it will be a fairly long and tiring day.
+Insider tip: you can combine a trip to Herculaneum with one to Pompeii, but it will be a fairly long and tiring day.
 Rather choose one or the other, depending on your interests.

 3. The Amalfi Coast

 The Amalfi Coast spreads out along the beautiful rugged coastline a few hours south of Naples.
 The coastline’s spectacular scenery and relative inaccessibility makes it one of the more expensive regions of Italy to visit.
-This is especially true if you intend staying overnight, which is a good reason to include it as a day trip.
+This is especially true if you intend to stay overnight, which is a good reason to include it as a day trip.
 Trains will get you all the way to Sorrento.
 From there, you have several options for day trips via bus around the spectacular coastline.

-Insider tip: Do you intend to get off at any of the popular towns along the way?
+Insider tip: do you intend to get off at any of the popular towns along the way?
 Purchase a 24-hour bus Pass to explore the Amalfi Coast.

 Sorrento is an easy train ride away from Naples.
 Many people choose to make this city their base for exploring the Amalfi Coast and nearby islands.
 While it may be slicker and more tourist-friendly than Naples, it is also more expensive and somewhat less enthralling.
 If you are intent on exploring the Amalfi Coast and the island of Capri in more depth, then a night or two here may give you more time in the region and allow you to see most of the small coastal city.

-Insider tip: Combine a trip to Sorrento with a ferry ride to Capri.
+Insider tip: combine a trip to Sorrento with a ferry ride to Capri.
 It is one of the most glamorous (and most visited) of the islands in the Bay of Naples.

 The island of Capri is situated just 3 miles (5 km) from the mainland of the Bay of Naples.
 But it feels like another world altogether.
-Dramatic scenery, deep blue waters, fascinating history, and dozens of thrilling photo opportunities have cemented this as a favorite among visitors since the days of the Roman Republic.
+Dramatic scenery, deep blue waters, fascinating history, and dozens of thrilling photo opportunities have cemented this as a favourite among visitors since the days of the Roman Republic.

-Insider tip: More than one ferry company offers trips to Capri.
+Insider tip: more than one ferry company offers trips to Capri.
 Each usually offers discounts for return trips bought in advance.
 Be sure to check prices and departure times of each before committing to one company.